LaMouilleBoucle/uva-fact-ai-course-adv-deb/README.md

 - Leila Talha - [*LaMouilleBoucle*](https://github.com/LaMouilleBoucle)

 ### Acknowledgements
+We would like to express great appreciation to IBM for releasing the [AI Fairness 360 toolkit](https://github.com/IBM/AIF360) that has been of inspiration to us, when parameter settings required to reproduce results were not mentioned by Zhang and colleagues.
+In addition we are grateful for the datasets made publicly available by UCI and [susanqq](https://github.com/susanqq).
+Finally we would like thank Leon Lang for providing us with advice and feedback and for swiftly responding to our e-mails, answering our questios.

 \\ Include IBM team here, as they were a source of inspiration?
 \\ UCI/UTK for the datasets or better as reference?